Chams: Early history

 Like countless other political entities of Southeast Asia, the Champa principalities underwent the process of Indianization since the early common era as a result of centuries of socio-economic interaction adopted and introduced cultural and institutional elements of India.
-From the 8th century onward Muslims from such regions as Gujarat began to increasingly appear in trade and shipping of India.
+From the 8th century onward, Muslims from such regions as Gujarat began to increasingly appear in trade and shipping of India.
 Islamic ideas became a part of the vast tide of exchange, treading the same path as Hinduism and Buddhism centuries before.
 Cham people picked up these ideas by the 11th century.
-This can be seen in the architecture of Cham temples, which shares similarities with the one of the Angkor Temples.
+This can be seen in the architecture of Cham temples, which shares similarities with one of the Angkor temples.
 Ad-Dimashqi writes in 1325, "the country of Champa... is inhabited by Muslims and idolaters.
 The Muslim religion came there during the time of Caliph Uthman... and Ali, many Muslims who were expelled by the Umayyads and by Hajjaj, fled there".

 The Daoyi Zhilüe records that at Cham ports, Cham women were often married to Chinese merchants, who frequently came back to them after trading voyages.
 A Chinese merchant from Quanzhou, Wang Yuanmao, traded extensively with Champa and married a Cham princess.

-In the 12th century, the Cham fought a series of wars with the Khmer Empire to the west.
-In 1177, the Cham and their allies launched an attack from the lake Tonlé Sap and managed to sack the Khmer capital of Angkor.
+In the 12th century, the Chams fought a series of wars with the Khmer Empire to the west.
+In 1177, the Chams and their allies launched an attack from the lake Tonlé Sap and managed to sack the Khmer capital of Angkor.
 In 1181, however, they were defeated by the Khmer King Jayavarman VII.

 Encounter with Islam

 Islam first arrived in Champa around the ninth century; however, it did not become significant among the Cham people until after the eleventh century.

-Cham who migrated to Sulu were Orang Dampuan.
+Chams who migrated to Sulu were Orang Dampuan.
 Champa and Sulu engaged in commerce with each other which resulted in merchant Chams settling in Sulu where they were known as Orang Dampuan from the 10th-13th centuries.
 The Orang Dampuan were slaughtered by envious native Sulu Buranuns due to the wealth of the Orang Dampuan.
 The Buranun were then subjected to retaliatory slaughter by the Orang Dampuan.
 Harmonious commerce between Sulu and the Orang Dampuan was later restored.
 The Yakans were descendants of the Taguima-based Orang Dampuan who came to Sulu from Champa.
-Sulu received civilization in its Indic form from the Orang Dampuan.
+Sulu received civilisation in its Indic form from the Orang Dampuan.

-A number of Cham also fled across the sea to the Malay Peninsula and as early as the 15th century, a Cham colony was established in Malacca.
+A number of Chams also fled across the sea to the Malay Peninsula and as early as the 15th century, a Cham colony was established in Malacca.
 The Chams encountered Sunni Islam there as the Malacca Sultanate was officially Muslim since 1414.
 The King of Champa then became an ally of the Johor Sultanate; in 1594, Champa sent its military forces to fight alongside Johor against the Portuguese occupation of Malacca.
 Between 1607 and 1676, one of the Champa kings converted to Islam and it became a dominant feature of Cham society.
 The Chams also adopted the Jawi alphabet.